emqx/emqx-docs/en_US/getting-started/getting-started.md

 EMQX Kubernetes Operator is an application orchestration tool based on Kubernetes native API, which is used for the automatic deployment and lifecycle management of EMQX clusters.
-You can refer to the [documentation](https://docs.emqx.com/en/emqx-operator/latest/getting-started/getting-started.html) to learn how to deploy EMQX using the Operator.
+You can refer to the [EMQX Operator Documentation](https://docs.emqx.com/en/emqx-operator/latest/getting-started/getting-started.html) to learn how to deploy EMQX using the Operator.

 ### Deploy EMQX with Terraform